appoptics/appoptics-api-go/README.md

 AppOptics also provides a [Go APM instrumentation](github.com/appoptics/appoptics-apm-go) library for distributed tracing.

 # Questions/Comments?
 Please [open an issue](https://github.com/appoptics/appoptics-api-go/issues/new), we'd love to hear from you.

-As a SolarWinds Innovation Project, this project is supported in a best-effort fashion.
+### Acknowledgements
+This library's client design was partially inspired by the [Librato Go client](https://github.com/henrikhodne/go-librato) from @henrickhodne.